rust-lang/rustc-dev-guide/src/borrow_check/type_check.md

 Note that we do not directly use the user type as the MIR typechecker doesn't really deal with type and const inference variables.
-We instead store the final [`inferred_type`][inf] by the HIR typechecker.
+We instead store the final [`inferred_type`][inf] from the HIR type-checker.
 During MIR typeck, we then replace its regions with new nll inference vars and relate it with the actual `UserType` to get the correct region constraints again.

-After borrowch, all user type annotations get discarded, as they aren't needed anymore.
+After the MIR type-check, all user type annotations get discarded, as they aren't needed anymore.